Vincent Pastore: Personal life

 Pastore is divorced.
 He was previously married to Nancy Berke with whom he has a daughter, Renee.
 He befriended Berke's subsequent husband and donated the winnings from his stint on The Apprentice to a charity in his name.
+In 2014, Pastore was diagnosed with prostate cancer and served as the grand marshal of the Columbus Day parade in the Bronx.
 He currently lives on City Island.
-In 2014, Pastore was diagnosed with prostate cancer.